liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/01-intro.markdown

 folder structure any way you'd like.
 The top-level files/folder of a Liferay (Gradle) Workspace are outlined below:

-- `bundles` (generated): the default folder for @product@ bundles.
+- `bundles` (generated): the default folder for @sharepoint@ bundles.
 - `configs`: holds the configuration files for different environments.
-These files serve as your global configuration files for all @product@ servers and projects residing in your workspace.
+These files serve as your global configuration files for all @sharepoint@ servers and projects residing in your workspace.
 To learn more about using the `configs` folder, see the [Testing Projects](#testing-projects) section.
 - `ext` (generated): holds the Ext OSGi modules and Ext plugins.